-- 9. Proposed resolutions or constitutional changes that are not presented in advance in the Delegate Assembly handbook by the board of directors may be presented to the Delegate Assembly if two-thirds of the delegates vote to allow the presentation of such.
-Consideration of a resolution or constitutional change presented from the floor will be voted on separately.
-Proposed resolutions or constitutional changes submitted under these circumstances will only be allowed when written verification is provided that the action is requested by a majority vote of the submitting board. - 10.
-Although informal advice and explanation may be sought of SCSBA staff, only delegates and members of the board of directors who are not delegates may speak at the Delegate Assembly.
+- 9. Although informal advice and explanation may be sought of SCSBA staff, only delegates and members of the board of directors who are not delegates may speak at the Delegate Assembly.
 All rulings concerning assembly or parliamentary procedure will be made exclusively by the presiding officer.
 The ruling of the presiding officer will be final unless there is an appeal from the decision of the presiding officer by a delegate and there is a second.
 In this case, the presiding officer will speak first and last and any delegate may speak once.
-A majority vote is required to sustain or overturn the decision of the presiding officer. - Once these rules of procedures have been adopted by the Delegate Assembly, any of the rules may be suspended by a two-thirds vote of the delegates.
+A majority vote is required to sustain or overturn the decision of the presiding officer. - 10.
+Subsequent to initial approval by the Delegate Assembly, any of these rules may be suspended by a two-thirds vote of the Delegate Assembly.